 Stephen “Steve” Caplan, '65 Industrial Management

-Caplan recently retired as president of KBM Office Furniture, a company he joined while a senior in college, and then purchased in 1984.
+Steve Caplan retired as president of KBM Office Furniture, a company he joined while a senior in college, and purchased in 1984.
 Since that time, the company has grown from a small, local dealership to a large company that does business throughout the United States, Canada and Mexico.
-Caplan and his wife, Cheryl, live in Los Gatos and Lake Tahoe.
+Caplan and his wife, Cheryl, live in San Jose and Lake Tahoe.
 He has been involved with such organizations as The Health Trust, YMCA of Santa Clara Valley, KTEH and Rotary.

 Charles W. “Chuck” Davidson, '57 Civil Engineering

 Chuck Davidson is president of Charles W. Davidson Company, as well as several other companies, all engaged in civil engineering and construction.
 He was awarded the College of Engineering Award of Distinction in 2001 and the Tower Award in 2004.
 An avid fan of Spartan Football, Davidson has attended nearly every game since 1952.
 He and his wife, Anita, '51, live in San Jose and have four children.
 Davidson has been a generous supporter of SJSU and, in March 2007, made the campus’ largest gift of $15 million to name the College of Engineering.

 After retiring from Applied Materials, Dana Ditmore became president of Oak Valley

 Consulting.
 He has held leadership roles in many companies, serving as president of